-Prerequisite: One year of high school French "C" or better or one semester of college French "C" or better.
+Prerequisite: One year of high school French "C" or better; or one semester of college French "C" or better; or instructor consent.

-Second course of a two semester sequence in elementary French with emphasis on speaking, listening comprehension, reading, writing, and culture.
+FREN 102 is the second course of a two-semester sequence in elementary French with emphasis upon speaking, listening comprehension, reading, writing, and understanding culture.
+(1.1)